RestorationsSOS.com - Fire and Water Damage Restoration

 By Jonathan Meyer

-The following precautions will help neutralize the common fire-related hazards, insuring a safe recovery process:
+The following precautions will help neutralize the common fire-related hazards, ensuring a safe recovery process:

 1. Determine Structural Stability